kiannn/CloudStorage/README.md

    - Implements **Spring Security** for user authentication.
    - Utilizes a custom **AuthenticationProvider** for handling authentication logic.
 2. **Password Encoding:**
-   - User account passwords are persisted into the database after encoding with the **Base64 encoding scheme**.
+   - User account passwords are persisted into the database after encoding with the **Base64** encoding scheme.
    - Website credentials (specifically passwords) are encoded with Base64 when displayed to users.
 When users edit website credentials, the original password is presented in its decoded form.
 3. **Frontend Interactivity:**
    - Built with **Thymeleaf** for integration with backend data.